Boosting Monocular Metric Depth Estimation via Bokeh Rendering

-We build Stage-1 on FLUX-Kontext~\cite{blackforestlabsFLUXKontext2025}, a rectified-flow transformer that unifies text-to-image generation and instruction-guided image editing in a single latent-space backbone~\citep{esserScalingRectifiedFlow2024, lipman2022flow, liuRectifiedFlow2022}.
-Pretraining on large-scale editing tasks gives FLUX-Kontext strong priors for preserving structure, identity and photorealism under diverse manipulations~\citep{brooks2023instructpix2pix,meng2021sdedit}.
-This property makes it an effective substrate for controllable, layout-aware bokeh editing without training a separate generator.
+We build Stage-1 upon FLUX.1-Kontext~\cite{blackforestlabsFLUXKontext2025}, a rectified-flow transformer that unifies text-to-image generation and instruction-guided image editing within a single latent-space backbone.
+This architecture provides strong priors for preserving structure and identity during complex image manipulations.
+To achieve lens-consistent bokeh synthesis without training a separate generator, we ground our conditioning in the thin-lens circle-of-confusion (CoC) model~\cite{fortes2025bokeh}.
+We map diverse optical parameters to a single calibrated scalar $K$, which approximates the linear relationship between the blur radius $r$ and the disparity offset $\Delta\text{disp}$ as $r \approx K \cdot \Delta\text{disp}$.
+We instantiate this control signal as

-To connect FLUX-Kontext's editing capacity to lens-like defocus, we ground our conditioning in the thin-lens circle-of-confusion model, inspired by the use of physical defocus parameters in Bokeh Diffusion~\citep{Fortes2025BokehDiffusion} and related bokeh renderers~\citep{yangVirtualDSLRHigh2016,Wadhwa2018,Peng2022BokehMe,peng2022mpib,Ignatov2020,Mandl2024NeuralBokeh}.
-Under standard depth-of-field geometry, the CoC radius scales approximately linearly with the disparity offset from the focus plane~\citep{lagendijk2009basic}, which motivates the pixel-space relation \(r \approx K(f,N,S_1)\cdot\Delta\text{disp}\).
-We instantiate

-where \(f\) and \(N\) are read from EXIF metadata, \(S_1\) denotes the focus distance, \(\Delta\text{disp}\) is the disparity offset from the focus plane, and \textit{pixel\_ratio} converts the CoC diameter into target pixel units~\citep{Fortes2025BokehDiffusion}.
-In practice, this thin-lens relation is used only to derive a single calibrated scalar \(K\) that aligns real and synthetic defocus levels during training.
-At inference, Stage-1 is conditioned solely on this global \(K\) without access to any per-pixel depth or disparity map, so \(K\) functions as a unified and interpretable defocus-strength axis for depth-map-free and lens-consistent bokeh editing.